Back to articles

 The states where a low-budget move makes the most financial sense

-Moving to a no-income-tax state dramatically changes the math on a tight budget.
-If you are moving from a high-tax state like California, New York, or Illinois, the tax savings in the first year can be substantial enough to effectively pay for the move.
+Moving to a no-income-tax state significally changes the math on a tight budget.
+If you are moving from a high-tax state like California, New York, or Illinois, the tax savings in the first year can be pretty enough to effectively pay for the move.

 A household earning $80,000 moving from California to Texas saves roughly $5,000-$7,000 in state income tax in the first year alone.
 That is often more than the cost of the move itself.